mm6/InternetOfThingsCourse/Review.md

 ### Review Project 1

++ Heartbeat firmware for the microcontroller
++ Node-RED flows and JavaScript
-+ Publish/subscribe using Particle
++ Build a web site using Node.js
++ Design a node-red flow that makes HTTP requests to Node.js
-+ AJAX
++ AJAX and Node.js
-+ JSON and XML compared
++ Websocket programming using Node.js and Node-RED
-+ Websockets use case

 ### Review Project 2

 + MouseTracker Publish/Subscribe using MQTT
-+ Java TemperatureSensor using MQTT and MQTT topics
-+ Java DiceRolling using MQTT and GoogleCharts
++ Monitoring light levels with a microcontroller
++ Making HTTP requests from a microcontroller
++ Publishing light levels with Node-RED to MQTT
-+ Argon publisher sending a name to MQTT
++ Multiple subscribers to MQTT
++ Visualization with Google Charts

 ### Review Project 3

-+ Webhooks
-+ Particle Cloud
-+ Thing Speak
++ BLE and the LightBlue phone application
++ BLE to a Node-RED gateway
++ Collection and visualization of light values with a time series database on the cloud